MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-nca.md

 Each string can be one of the following types:

 - A DNS name or IPv6 address that NCA pings.
-The syntax is “PING:” followed by a fully qualified domain name (FQDN) that resolves to an IPv6 address, or an IPv6 address.
+The syntax is "PING:" followed by a fully qualified domain name (FQDN) that resolves to an IPv6 address, or an IPv6 address.
 Examples: PING:myserver.corp.contoso.com or PING:2002:836b:1::1.

-Note
+**Note**

 We recommend that you use FQDNs instead of IPv6 addresses wherever possible.

-Important
+**Important**

 At least one of the entries must be a PING: resource.

 -	A Uniform Resource Locator (URL) that NCA queries with a Hypertext Transfer Protocol (HTTP) request.
 The contents of the web page do not matter.
-The syntax is “HTTP:” followed by a URL.
+The syntax is "HTTP:" followed by a URL.
 The host portion of the URL must resolve to an IPv6 address of a Web server or contain an IPv6 address.
 Examples: HTTP:<https://myserver.corp.contoso.com/> or HTTP:https://2002:836b:1::1/.

 -	A Universal Naming Convention (UNC) path to a file that NCA checks for existence.
 The contents of the file do not matter.
-The syntax is “FILE:” followed by a UNC path.
+The syntax is "FILE:" followed by a UNC path.
 The ComputerName portion of the UNC path must resolve to an IPv6 address or contain an IPv6 address.
 Examples: FILE:\\myserver\myshare\test.txt or FILE:\\2002:836b:1::1\myshare\test.txt.

 You must configure this setting to have complete NCA functionality.
 <!-- CorporateResources-Description-End -->